KKilgoreDeveloper/KKilgoreDeveloper/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello!
-My name is Karlo and I'm new to software development.
+My name's Karlo and I'm a software developer with an artistic background looking to express my creativity through code.
+Welcome to my Github!